thivistan/Colosseum--WatchParty-webapp-/README.md

-##Colosseum

-A website for watching videos together.
+# Colosseum

+Colosseum is a collaborative video watching platform that facilitates synchronized viewing experiences among multiple users.
+It offers seamless synchronization of video playback, including play, pause, and seek functionalities, ensuring that all viewers are in sync.
+The platform supports various sources for video content, including screen sharing, online videos accessible via HTTP, and YouTube videos.
+Users can create separate rooms on demand, each with its own set of features and participants.

-## Description
+## Key Features

-•	Synchronizes the video being watched with the current room
-•	Plays, pauses, and seeks are synced to all watchers
-•	Supports:
-o	Screen sharing (full screen, browser tab or application) o	Video files on the Internet (anything accessible via HTTP) o	YouTube videos
-•	Create separate rooms for users on demand
-•	Text chat
-•	Video chat
+- **Synchronized Viewing**: Watch videos together in real-time with synchronized playback controls.
+- **Multiple Content Sources**: Supports screen sharing, online videos, and YouTube videos.
+- **Room Creation**: Users can create separate rooms as needed for different viewing sessions.
+- **Text Chat**: Engage in text-based communication within the viewing room.
+- **Video Chat**: Enable video communication alongside video watching for enhanced interaction.

 ## Quick Start

-•	Install npm dependencies for the project via `npm install`
+1. **Installation**: Install npm dependencies by running `npm install`.
-•	Start the server via `PORT=8080 npm run dev` o	Defaults to port 8080, customize with `PORT` env var o	Run using self-signed HTTPS cert with `HTTPS=true`.
-This is needed for some WebRTC features (camera, etc.)
+2. **Server Start**: Start the server with `PORT=8080 npm run dev`.
+Customize the port using the `PORT` environment variable.
-•	Start the React application in a separate shell and port via `PORT=3000 npm run start` o	Point to server using `REACT_APP_SERVER_HOST` env var if you customized it above o	Run using self-signed HTTPS cert with `HTTPS=true`.
-This is needed for some WebRTC features (camera, etc.)
+3. **Client Start**: Launch the React application in a separate shell with `PORT=3000 npm run start`.
+Point to the server using `REACT_APP_SERVER_HOST` environment variable if customized.
-•	Duplicate the `.env.example` file
-•	Rename it to `.env`
-•	Add config for the features you want as described in the advanced setup
+4. **Configuration**: Duplicate `.env.example`, rename it to `.env`, and add necessary configurations as described in the advanced setup.

-### YouTube API (video search)

-•	This project uses the YouTube API for video search, which requires an API key.
-You can get one from Google [here](https://console.developers.google.com).

-•	Without an API key you won't be able to search for videos via the searchbox.

-•	After creating a **YouTube Data API V3** access, you can create an API key which you can add to your environment variables by copying the `.env.example`, renaming it to `.env` and adding the key to the YOUTUBE_API_KEY variable.

-•	After that restart your server to enable the YouTube API access on your server.

-### Firebase Config (user authentication)

-•	This project uses Firebase for authentication.
-This is used for user login, account management, subscriptions, and handling some features like room locking/permanence.

-•	To set up, create a new Firebase app (or reuse an old one) from [here](https://console.firebase.google.com/).
-After creating an application, click on the settings cog icon in the left menu next to "Project overview" and click on project settings.
-From there, scroll down, create a web application and copy the Firebase SDK configuration snippet JSON data.

-•	Next, you have to stringify it: `JSON.stringify(PASTE_CONFIG_HERE)` in your browser console, then add it to `REACT_APP_FIREBASE_CONFIG` in your .env file.

-•	For server verification of accounts you'll also need `FIREBASE_ADMIN_SDK_CONFIG`, which you should do the same steps for.

-### Permeant room
+## Advanced Setup

+- **YouTube API Integration**: Obtain a YouTube API key and add it to the `.env` file for video search functionality.
+- **Firebase Authentication**: Set up Firebase for user authentication by providing Firebase SDK configuration in the `.env` file.

-## Tech
+## Technologies Used

-•	React
-•	TypeScript
-•	Node.js
-•	sockect.io
+- **React**: Frontend development framework for building user interfaces.
+- **TypeScript**: Superset of JavaScript for type-checking and improved code quality.
+- **Node.js**: Backend JavaScript runtime environment for server-side logic.
+- **Socket.io**: Real-time communication library enabling synchronized actions among clients.
+- **Docker**: Containerization platform for packaging applications and their dependencies.
+- **PostgreSQL**: Relational database management system for storing application data.

+By combining these technologies, Colosseum delivers a seamless and interactive platform for synchronized video watching and communication.